-On October 22, 2020, we filed a standard mark trademark application for "WCT+" and was published for opposition on March 16, 2021.
+On October 22, 2020, we filed a standard mark trademark application for "WCT+" and we filed a statement of use on November 11, 2022.

-On October 22, 2020, we filed a standard mark trademark application for "ACCUVIZ."
+On October 22, 2020, we filed a standard mark trademark application for "ACCUVIZ" and we filed a statement of use on November 11, 2022.

-On November 5, 2018, we filed a standard mark trademark application for "NEUROCLEAR", and was registered on September 7, 2021.
-On January 29, 2019, NeuroClear filed a stylized/design trademark application for the NeuroClear logo and was registered on January 25, 2022.
+On November 5, 2018, we filed a standard mark trademark application for "NEUROCLEAR" and on January 29, 2019, NeuroClear filed a stylized/design trademark application for the NeuroClear logo; extensions for statements of use have been filed.

-On October 4, 2019, we filed a stylized/design trademark application for "ALLIANCE FOR ADVANCING BIOELECTRONIC MEDICINE" and was published for opposition on March 16, 2021.
+On October 4, 2019, we filed a stylized/design trademark application for "ALLIANCE FOR ADVANCING BIOELECTRONIC MEDICINE" and an extension for a statement of use has been filed.

-On May 26, 2020, we filed a standard mark trademark application for "N-SENSE" " and received a notice of allowance on June 2, 2020.
+On May 26, 2020, we filed a standard mark trademark application for "N-SENSE" and an extension for a statement of use has been filed.

-On May 26, 2020, we filed a standard mark trademark application for "N-SENSE TECHNOLOGIES" and received a notice of allowance on November 24, 2020.
+On May 26, 2020, we filed a standard mark trademark application for "N-SENSE TECHNOLOGIES" and an extension for a statement of use has been filed.